 Table of Contents

 There are around 2,000 volcanoes in Saudi Arabia.
-On June 06, 1256, a strong earthquake jolted Madina which resulted in the eruption of a volcano.
+On June 06, 1256, a strong earthquake jolted Madina, resulting in a volcano eruption.

 A volcano erupted in Madina